The Ways Of God In Israel

 10. The Way of War

 Probably not the most popular of the “Ways of God” that we find displayed in the Promised Land, warfare is nevertheless necessary in the overall plan of making a people for Himself.
-Though the Land was promised by covenant to Father Abraham, the Lord allowed adversarial powers to occupy the land and to surround it, providing Israel an endless opportunity to learn and practice war.
+Although the Land was promised to Father Abraham by covenant, the Lord permitted adversarial powers to occupy and surround it.

 - “To him who overcomes I will give to eat from the tree of life, which is in the midst of the Paradise of God.”